Aaryan707/internctl/README.md

 internsctl [OPTIONS] COMMAND [ARGS]

 ## DESCRIPTION
-internsctl is a custom Linux command for performing various operations.
+internsctl is a custom Linux command for performing various operations. this repo was instructed by Xenon Stack in their technical round1.

 ## OPTIONS
---help, -h
+--help
 ## Display this help message

        --version